Early History: The Walker Years and Legacy

-In a 1993 report to Interim Dean Peter Deckers by a departmental task force, it was recommended that “natural colleagues” be encouraged to transfer from elsewhere at UConn Health into the Department of Community Medicine for the purpose of consolidating “the currently splintered activities and resources of extramurally funded researchers in behavioral sciences and epidemiology throughout.”
-That initiative was begun in 1996 by the movement of health psychologists Howard Tennen and Glenn Affleck from the Department of Psychiatry which added significantly to the department’s intellectual climate.
-Unfortunately, there was no further attention by the administration to this initiative, which has maintained the distribution of social and behavioral scientists across the school’s departments.
+In a 1993 report to Interim Dean Peter Deckers by a departmental task force, it was recommended that "natural colleagues" be encouraged to transfer from elsewhere at UConn Health into the Department of Public Health Sciences for the purpose of consolidating "the currently splintered activities and resources of extramurally funded researchers in behavioral sciences and epidemiology throughout."
+That initiative was begun in 1996 by the movement of health psychologists Howard Tennen and Glenn Affleck from the Department of Psychiatry which added significantly to the department's intellectual climate.
+Unfortunately, there was no further attention by the administration to this initiative, which has maintained the distribution of social and behavioral scientists across the school's departments.

 Additional recommendations stemming from that report called for re-designation of the department as a basic science unit and for the department to serve as an academic home of population-based health agencies in order to encourage cooperative research relationships with the State Department of Health and other appropriate state agencies.